cu-hpsc/hpsc-lab12/README.md

 * Learn about Dask
 * Fit a Gaussian process model using sklearn
 * Run sklearn cross-validated hyperparameter grid search on Dask
+* Be amazed at how easy it is to parallelize python code!

 -----